-On 14 May 2009, the Commission published a notice under sections 95 and 96 of the NEL, of its intention to consider the proposed Rule as a non-controversial Rule, subject to any written objections and to seek consultation on Grid Australia's Rule change proposal.
+On 14 May 2009, the Commission published a notice, under sections 95 and 96 of the NEL, of its intention to consider the proposed Rule as a non-controversial Rule, subject to any written objections, and to seek consultation on Grid Australia's Rule change proposal.
 On 27 May 2009, a written objection to expedition of the Rule change proposal was received from the Clean Energy Council.
-Following that objection, the Commission gave notice it would consider the proposed Rule under the Rule making process and not through the expedited process under section 96 of the NEL.
-The initial consultation of the standard Rule making process closed on 12 June 2009.
+Following that objection, the Commission published notice under section 96(5) of the NEL that it will consider the relevant proposed Rule in accordance with the procedure for the making of a Rule by the AEMC under Division 3 of Part 7 of the NEL (other than section 96 of the NEL), rather than through an expedited Rule making process.
+The closing date for submissions in relation to the proposed Rule closed on 12 June 2009.

-Four submissions were received by the Commission from stakeholders.
+Four submissions were received by the Commission from stakeholders during a first round of consultation on Grid Australia's Rule change proposal.
 The submissions were from: